steforster/Remact.Net/src/Remact.Net/Protocol/Wamp/WampNotes.md

 This means, there are a maximum of 4 JTokens in the JArray of a v1Call-message.

 Event notifications do not have to be subscribed in Remact.
 A server can send notifications to each connected client.
-'Publish to all' means, an ActorInput will notify a **v1Event** message to all its connected client actors.
+'Publish to all' means, an RemactPortService will notify a **v1Event** message to all its connected client actors.

 **v1CallError** is sent from server to client when the request cannot be processed on the server side.
 Additionally in Remact, a v1CallError can be sent from client to server when the response or the notification cannot